blockdeep/libro/src/medium/Provide_Event_Documentation.md

 In this example:

-- No documentation is provided for the evnt variants inside the `Event` enum.
+- No documentation is provided for the event variants inside the `Event` enum.

 ## Best practice